milicevica23/whoami/content/uses.md

 date: 2025-12-13
 hide_date: false
 ---
+I'm a professional data engineer living in Vienna, Austria, working for Magenta Telekom.

 Here you can find a list of tools, frameworks and resources with reasoning for why I like and use them as a profesional data engineer and for personal projects.

 ### Learning Resources